ZEV LRC-X & LRC

 Documented by owner/rider in Russia, the ZEV with 25% less battery capacity than a 12 kw ZERO, ran 35% more distance.

 Automatic display ambient light compensation.
 The lights are brighter in the day when glare makes your panel more difficult to read.
+On the right is a trip timer which resets at the start of each trip.
+The odometer is at the bottom right.

 High power, high visibility, brilliant LED tail light and turn signals that are visible for 45 degrees off center for enhanced safety at night.
 These photos are tail light and turn signal on (left photo) , tail light only, right photo -- and the brake is not on!